-In the study described in~\cite{gao2014high}, the structure of the graphene-assembled modulator comprised an EOT resonator consisting of a patterned lattice of ring apertures that operate in the THz range.
-The resonator was sandwiched on a $p$-doped graphene layer, which is placed above the dielectric SiO$_2$ substrate~\cite{suk2011transfer}; see \textbf{Figures~\ref{fig:9}}(a) and (b).
-To modulate the carrier density, a gate voltage was applied between the lower silicon substrate and the upper EOT structure.
-The ring aperture was subjected to a normally incident THz wave with linear polarization that induced a bright dipole mode.
-The radial electric-field element of the mode experienced a 2$\pi$ variation in its phase along the ring contour, leading to a resonant EOT effect.
-This resonance occurred at frequency $f_0 = c/(2\pi rn_\mathrm{eff})$, where $r$ is the ring radius and $n_\mathrm{eff}$ is the effective index of the mode.
-The monolayer graphene absorption increased due to near-field enhancement resulting from EOT.
-The absorption enhancement factor was expressed as the ratio of absorption in the presence of the EOT structure to absorption in its absence.
-It was shown to be proportional to the monolayer graphene near-field intensity~\cite{gao2014high}.
+In the study described in~\cite{gao2014high}, the structure of the graphene-assembled modulator comprises an EOT resonator consisting of a patterned lattice of ring apertures that operate in the THz range.
+The resonator is sandwiched on a $p$-doped graphene layer, which is placed above the dielectric SiO$_2$ substrate~\cite{suk2011transfer}; see \textbf{Figures~\ref{fig:9}}(a) and (b).
+To modulate the carrier density, a gate voltage is applied between the lower silicon substrate and the upper EOT structure.
+The ring aperture is subjected to a normally incident THz wave with linear polarization that induced a bright dipole mode.
+The radial electric-field element of the mode experiences a 2$\pi$ variation in its phase along the ring contour, leading to a resonant EOT effect.
+This resonance occurs at frequency $f_0 = c/(2\pi rn_\mathrm{eff})$, where $r$ is the ring radius and $n_\mathrm{eff}$ is the effective index of the mode.
+The monolayer graphene absorption increases due to near-field enhancement resulting from EOT.
+The absorption enhancement factor is expressed as the ratio of the absorption in the presence of the EOT structure to the absorption in its absence.
+The enhancement is shown to be proportional to the monolayer graphene near-field intensity~\cite{gao2014high}.

-Transmission spectra for the THz modulator based on EOT graphene were normalized using the reference transmission spectrum corresponding to the EOT structure without graphene.
+Transmission spectra for the THz modulator based on EOT graphene were normalized using the reference transmission spectrum corresponding to the EOT structure minus the graphene monolayer.
 The transmission spectra were obtained through THz-TDS while varying $V_\mathrm{g}$ within the range of $-$20 to $+$20\,V. They showed insensitivity to polarization, in accordance with the structural symmetry.
 In Figure~\ref{fig:9}(c), the central frequency showed minimal change across different gate voltages, whereas the transmission peak changed in response to the gate voltage.
 The variation in transmission is a consequence of the change in carrier concentration within graphene, which occurs due to the shift in $E_\mathrm{F}$ induced by $V_\mathrm{g}$~\cite{ren2012infrared}.